Concerned about vascular occlusion? Here’s what you need to know.

 When injected incorrectly, facial fillers pose the risk of entering the bloodstream or blocking arteries and cutting off oxygen and nutrients to the skin—a condition called vascular occlusion.
 Vascular occlusion is typically mild, resulting in skin redness (erythema) or bruising around the injection site.
 However, if vascular occlusion is not treated quickly and properly, patients may experience skin death (necrosis) and even blindness, as facial fillers can migrate retrogressively to the orbital area.

-A clinical review in the Journal of Clinical and Aesthetic Dermatology found that just 0.05 to 0.01% of filler injections resulted in vascular occlusion.
+A clinical review in the Journal of Clinical and Aesthetic Dermatology found that less than 0.05% of filler injections resulted in vascular occlusion.

 How common is vascular occlusion?

-Though they are not well documented, the frequency of adverse vascular events is extremely rare; a clinical review of 12 cases published in the Journal of Clinical and Aesthetic Dermatology found that just 0.05 to 0.01% of all cosmetic injections resulted in some degree of vascular occlusion.
+Though they are not well documented, the frequency of adverse vascular events is extremely rare; a clinical review of 12 cases published in the Journal of Clinical and Aesthetic Dermatology found that less than 0.05% of all cosmetic injections resulted in some degree of vascular occlusion.
 Additionally, the majority of vascular occlusion cases are minor and can be resolved without scarring or other lasting injuries.

 Signs of vascular occlusion